The Data section of the property panel helps you to create and manage settings for the data used in Vizlib Tiles.

 Visibility / Actions

-You can choose to make the layer Visibility dependent on a condition with Show/Hide Layer, and integrate the layer with Vizlib Actions by clicking Add Action (Figure 16).
+You can choose to make the layer Visibility dependent on a condition with Show/Hide Layer, use Open URL to link an individual tile to a distinct URL, and integrate the layer with Vizlib Actions by clicking Add Action (Figure 16).
 You can read more about Vizlib Actions here.

 Figure 16: Measures - Actions / Master Items